pprunty/formik-otp-input/README.md

             <OtpInput
                 length={YOUR_OTP_LENGTH}
                 value={formik.values.otp}
-                inputType={"numeric"}    // options are numeric, alphabetic or alphanumeric autoFocus={true}    // Default is true.
+                inputType={"numeric"}    // Default is numeric.
+Options are numeric, alphabetic or alphanumeric autoFocus={true}    // Default is true.
 Will auto-focus first digit if true autoSubmit={true}    // Default is true.
 Will auto-submit form onFullFill onBlur={formik.handleBlur}   // Formik handler, used to handle onBlur events